-Now you’re ready to taste the fruit, smoke, or peat of your labour.
-You’ll notice if you tried this with a “bottom shelf” or cheap whisky, it still doesn’t taste great.
+Now you’re ready to taste the fruits (smokes, or peats) of your labour.
+You’ll notice if you tried this with a “bottom shelf” or cheap whisky, it might not taste great.
 But it’s probably better.

 If you try this with a moderately priced whisky, you’re in flavour town.
 If you have afforded yourself the luxury of an expensive drink, you can feel assured that you’re tasting it as it was intended.

-Scotch is broken up by four divisions: The Highlands, The Lowlands, The Islay (pronounced eye’-lah) and The Campbeltown.
+Scotch is broken up into four divisions: The Highlands, The Lowlands, The Islay (pronounced eye’-lah) and The Campbeltown.
 Each of these produce distinct flavours.